What Is a Dead Espresso Shot and How Does It Taste?

 I actually love my espresso cold.
 No, I don’t let it cool down on purpose.
 But let me explain my routine and you’ll understand better.

 When I get my coffee break, I pull a double shot, and I drink it relatively fast.
-I hang around my espresso machine while I sip my double shot.
+I hang around my while I sip my double shot.
 By the time I am done with my first doppio, I already pulled my second doppio.
 This goes with me at my desk, and I often time take my time with this second one, because if I drink it too fast I start to shake.
 So my second shot always gets cold.
 Is it dead?
 Not at all.
-As a matter of fact there are flavors in this cold espresso that I can't distinguish in a hot one.
+As a matter of fact there are flavors in this cold espresso that I can’t distinguish in a hot one.

 Preparing Lattes and Cappuccinos